devlegacy/ts-fastify-oauth-2-0-and-oidc/wiki/README.md

 ## Open Authorization (OAuth) & OpenID Connect (OIDC)

-- OAuth is an open standard for access delegation, commonly used as a way for Internet users to grant websites or applications access to their information on other websites but without giving them the passwords.
+- OAuth is an open standard `protocol of authorization` for access delegation, commonly used as a way for Internet users to grant websites or applications access to their information on other websites but without giving them the passwords.
 - OIDC is an authentication layer on top of OAuth 2.0, an identity layer that sits on top of the OAuth 2.0 protocol.
 It allows third-party services to exchange your authentication information without sharing your password.
+- protocol !== standard | algorithm | specification
 ## OAuth 2.0

 > [!IMPORTANT]